-The approach adopted to describe the AI4Gov top-level architecture is based on the existing literature and guidelines.
+The approach adopted to describe the AI4Gov top-level architecture is based on existing literature and guidelines.
 The architecture reported here has the following objectives:

-- It serves as the blueprint both for the system and the project developing it. - It defines the work assignments, in terms of component functionalities, that must be carried out by separate design and implementation teams. - It is for early analysis to make sure that the design approach will yield an acceptable system. - It is the artifact that holds the key to post-deployment system understanding and/or mining efforts.
+- It serves as the blueprint both for the system and the project developing it. - It defines the work assignments, in terms of component functionalities, that must be carried out by separate design and implementation teams. - It is the artifact that holds the key to post-deployment system understanding and/or mining efforts.

-The definition of the Al4Gov architecture follows some goodness principles proposed and introduced by the GAIA-X architecture (Braud, 2021), which represents a novel model for the architectural design of software and cloud systems following a federated approach.
+The definition of the AI4Gov architecture follows some key principles proposed and introduced by the GAIA-X architecture (Braud, 2021), which represents a novel model for the architectural design of software and cloud systems following a federated approach.
 This initiative aims to ensure data sovereignty, interoperability, and trustworthiness for businesses and organisations.
 The main quality attributes, considered in evaluating the alternative architectural choices are (i) the efficiency, (ii) the data privacy and security, (iii) the scalability and modifiability of the introduced solution, (iv) the interoperability and ease of realisation and (iv) the service reusability.
 This means that when multiple architectural alternatives were analysed, the solution considered most efficient, secure, scalable, interoperable, and reliable, in order of priority, has been adopted.
 The most efficient solution for each component is the one that minimises: (i) the time requested to perform its tasks, (ii) the amount of disk space requested to store internal data enabling its normal operation, and (iii) the overhead of communication with other components to exchange requested and provided data.
 When the simultaneous minimisation of these three parameters has not been possible because of conflicting conditions, 'the best' trade-off among them has been chosen.
 The criteria to define the best trade-off assigns the highest priority to the minimisation of the execution time requested to perform the tasks, secondly to the minimisation of the overhead of communication with other components, and finally to the minimisation of the amount of disk space required.